Wearer-Lab/transfer-learning/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Eclipse Public License - v 2.0 - see the LICENSE file for details.